 Why do you need a marketing persona for your business?

 As a marketer, you need to inspire people to take action.
 Whether you want them to buy a service, or sign up for a membership, you have to understand your target audience.

 Deep knowledge of your marketing persona will help you to write better copy for your website.
-You’ll craft better social media posts, write better blog articles and email campaigns.
+You’ll craft better social media posts, write better blog posts and email campaigns.
 It will also help you to develop new products and services that your audience truly wants.

 If you do paid advertising, you’ll pinpoint them better with demographics and interests.
 This means more effective ads and a bigger return on your investment.

 As you can see, identifying your ideal customer isn’t just a nice thing to do.
 It will result in increased revenues.

 On the other hand, if you don’t know who they are, your marketing will be too general to attract enough quality leads.
 It won’t call out to your perfect fit clients.
 In the end, you’ll attract difficult customers who don’t value your work.
 And that’s no way to build your business.